What is Google Trends?

 What does “breakout” mean in Google Trends?

-"Breakout" in Google Trends means there’s a massive growth in search volume.
-It appears when a term goes from very low or no search volume to a significant number of searches in a short period – for example, if a term's searches jump from 0 to 10,000 in a month.
+"Breakout" in Google Trends means there’s a significant growth in searches for a query in a short period.
+It often appears when a term goes from very low or no search volume to a significant level, for example, jumping from 0 to 10,000 in a month.
 Google uses this term because calculating the exact growth percentage, in these cases, would involve dividing by zero, which is mathematically undefined.

 What does "rising" mean in Google Trends?

-Google Trends' "Hot searches" shows a grid of the fastest-growing searches over the past hour across all major countries.
+Google Trends' "Hot searches" is a real-time visualization of the fastest-growing searches over the past hour across all major countries.
 Results can be narrowed to any particular country, and clicking on a result leads to a Google search for that term.

 Can you see searches by demographic on Google Trends?

 Currently, Google Trends doesn't allow filtering by age, gender, or specific demographics.
-However, you can see general search trends by geographic location.
-Under "Interest by region," you can analyze search popularity worldwide or by country, region, city, or metro area.
+However, you can see trends by geography under "Interest by region" either worldwide or by country, region, city, or metro area.
 Remember, these are relative rankings based on search activity per capita.

 What is the dotted line in Google Trends?